/

 • Tasting Notes: Ripe peach, apricot, honey

-• Why It Works: Riesling’s brilliant acidity balances and uplifts the sweetness of fruits tarts and pies, latching on to fresh fruit flavors and cleansing the palate.
+• Why It Works: Riesling’s brilliant acidity balances and uplifts the sweetness of fruits, tarts, and pies, latching on to fresh fruit flavors and cleansing the palate.

 • Moscato d'Asti: Lightly fizzy Italian wine with low alcohol volume and delicate sweetness, usually buddied up to peach and apricot in fruit desserts.